naver/mast3r/README.md

 You can check the hyperparameters we used to train these models in the [section: Our Hyperparameters](#our-hyperparameters) Make sure to check license of the datasets we used.

-To download a specific model, for example `MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth`:
+To download `MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth`:
 ```bash
 mkdir -p checkpoints/
 wget https://download.europe.naverlabs.com/ComputerVision/MASt3R/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth -P checkpoints/
 ```

-For these checkpoints, make sure to agree to the license of all the training datasets we used, in addition to CC-BY-NC-SA 4.0.
+Make sure to agree to the license of all the training datasets we used, in addition to CC-BY-NC-SA 4.0.
 The mapfree dataset license in particular is very restrictive.
 For more information, check [CHECKPOINTS_NOTICE](CHECKPOINTS_NOTICE).

 #### Retrieval Model
+This retrieval model is for `MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric` only.
 You need to download both the `trainingfree.pth` and `codebook.pkl` files, and put them in the same directory.

-For `MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric`:
 [`MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric_retrieval_trainingfree`](https://download.europe.naverlabs.com/ComputerVision/MASt3R/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric_retrieval_trainingfree.pth)
 [`MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric_retrieval_codebook`](https://download.europe.naverlabs.com/ComputerVision/MASt3R/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric_retrieval_codebook.pkl)